Strawberry Hill railway station

-Strawberry Hill railway station is in Strawberry Hill in the London Borough of Richmond upon Thames in south west London, and is in Travelcard Zone 5.
+Strawberry Hill railway station is in Strawberry Hill in the London Borough of Richmond upon Thames in south west London, and is in London fare zone 5.
 It is 12 mi 22 chain down the line from London Waterloo.
 The station, and all trains serving it, are operated by South Western Railway.
 The station is equipped with Oyster card swipe terminals.

 The line through Strawberry Hill (the Kingston Loop) opened in 1863, but Strawberry Hill station did not open until 1 December 1873.
 The current booking office building on the up, or western, side and the platform canopies date from the 1935 modernisation.
 Lifting barriers replaced the level crossing swing gates in 1973, the signal box was demolished in 1975.

 Strawberry Hill train maintenance depot, built in 1897, is inside the triangular junction of the Shepperton Branch Line with the Kingston Loop Line.

-Service
+Services

+All services at Strawberry Hill are operated by South Western Railway.

-The off-peak weekday service in trains per hour at the station is:
+The typical off-peak service in trains per hour is: